smallpdf/regisshtry/README.md

 ## File structure

-`regishhtry-receive` runs on the remote host to receive the docker images.
+`regishhtry-receive` receives docker images on the remote host.

-Images are stored under following path:
+It stores the images under following path:

 ```
 ${REGISSHTRY_PATH}/${IMAGE}     a symlink to the last pushed image.